damian-tomczak/SearchBrowser/README.md

 # SearchBrowser
-Program for finding the given phrase in visited pages in the browser https://youtu.be/U310ViaNM_E
+Program for finding the given phrase in visited pages in the browser: https://youtu.be/U310ViaNM_E